ArthurMatthys/OverRide/level04/walkthrough.md

-It looks like a buffer overflow in here, but since it will be inside a child of a fork, so we won't have a segfault.
+It looks like a buffer overflow in here, but since it will happen inside the child of a fork, we won't see have a crash report.

 ```c
 	int local_a0 [32];